PriyadharshiniN-Rezilyens/Rezilyens-Project/README.md

   2. Top 5 risky assets are highlighted in red
   3. Makes prioritization of high-risk assets easy

-## How to Run
+### How to Run
-   1. Clone the repo and place the 4 CSV files into the /dataset folder.
+   1. Clone the repo and place the 4 CSV files into the "/dataset" folder.
-   2. Run risk_analysis.py or your notebook.
+   2. Run "Project-1" or your notebook.
-   3. View graphs and generated risk ranking file asset_risk_analysis.csv.
+   3. View graphs and generated risk ranking file "asset_risk_analysis.csv".

-## Top Risky Assets (Sample Output)
+### Top Risky Assets (Sample Output)

 | Asset | Cluster ID | Risk Score |
 |-------|------------|------------|